domenic/proposal-arraybuffer-transfer/README.md

 const bytesRead = await file.readInto(buffer, 0, buffer.byteLength);
 ```

 If the file is small, `bytesRead` might be much less than 1 MiB, and so you're wasting memory.
-You could fix this, but it would require a costly copy:
+You could fix this, but it would require a copy:

 ```js
 const tempBuffer = new ArrayBuffer(1024 * 1024);